 During consultations, the app can also help to inform your medical professional.
 This encourages a more productive appointment and, ultimately, leads to better medical care and reduction of risk.

-At the moment, EpSMon is only available for iPhone.
-Android versions will be available later in the year.
-To download the app, visit the iTunes store.
+EpSMon is now available for iPhone and Android.
+To download the app, visit the iTunes store or Google Play.
 Alternatively, look at a preview for more information.
 The price of the download may vary depending which country you live in.

 You may also like...